 How to make fermented shatta

-Fermented shatta sauce is one of the easiest fermentation projects you can take on at home.
-You require no specialised equipment, just a kitchen scale (set to grams) and sterilised jars.
-See the next section if you want to skip fermentation in favour of a quick unfermented shatta sauce.
+Authentic Middle Eastern shatta sauce is one of the easiest fermentation projects you can take on at home.
+You require no specialised equipment, just a kitchen scale (preferably set to grams) and sterilised jars.

 The process is simple: